crowdfavorite-mirrors/wp-editorial-calendar/readme.txt

 7. Use the new unscheduled drafts section to manage drafts before you schedule them.

 == Changelog ==

+= 2.6 =

+Fixed some layout issues with the previous and next calendar buttons in WordPress 3.5.

+We are now properly saving new posts in the drafts drawer in WordPress 3.5.

+Added unit tests to cover creating a new post in the drafts drawer.

+Added a few performance improvements to the calendar like making sure we only load our code in the admin console.

 = 2.5 =